Knowing ahead of time how you will to respond to a dangerous situation is just as

 Be aware of the best way to contact help

-- Program the Emergency Line number for Safety and Security into your cell phone's speed dial.
+- Program the Emergency Line number for Campus Safety into your cell phone's speed dial.

 - Familiarize yourself with the locations of Blue Light Phones on campus.

 - Blue Light Phones provide a direct link to On Duty officers from Campus Safety, 24

 hours a day, every day of the year.

 - There are more than a dozen Blue Light Phones located on the west side of campus.